TrueNASTrueNAS Nightly Development Documentation

 Console Setup Menu Network Settings

-We recommend that only experienced administrators familiar with network configuration and the Console setup menu use it and that less experienced and knowledgeable system administrators use the SCALE UI to configure your network interfaces and other network configuration settings.
-The TrueNAS SCALE UI includes safety measures to prevent you from completely disrupting network connectivity for your TrueNAS SCALE if you make a mistake with network interface settings.
+We recommend that only experienced administrators familiar with network configuration and the Console setup menu use it and that less experienced and knowledgeable system administrators use the TrueNAS UI to configure your network interfaces and other network configuration settings.
+The TrueNAS UI includes safety measures to prevent you from completely disrupting network connectivity for your TrueNAS if you make a mistake with network interface settings.

 Enter 1 to display the Configure Network Interfaces screen and select the interface settings.

-Figure 2: TrueNAS SCALE Console Setup Menu Edit Interface
+Figure 2: TrueNAS Console Setup Menu Edit Interface

 Follow the instructions on the screen to configure an IP for a network interface.
 Type n to open the new interface screen or press Enter to edit the existing interface.

-Figure 3: TrueNAS SCALE Console Setup Menu Edit Interface Settings
+Figure 3: TrueNAS Console Setup Menu Edit Interface Settings

 You can enter aliases for an interface when you create a new one or edit an existing interface.